 (i) Your specific passport and visa requirements, and other immigration requirements are your responsibility and you should confirm these with the relevant Embassies and/or Consulates.
 We do not accept any responsibility if you cannot travel because you have not complied with any passport, visa or immigration requirements.

-(iii) You must be responsible for the behaviour of yourself and your party.
-We reserve reasonable discretion to refuse your booking or to remove you or a member of your party from any tour or holiday, if your demeanour or behaviour, or that of a member of your party, is disruptive, dangerous or annoying to other people.
+(iii) You are responsible for the behaviour of yourself and your party.
+We reserve the right to refuse your booking or to remove you or a member of your party from any tour or holiday, if your demeanour or behaviour, or that of a member of your party, is disruptive, dangerous or annoying to other people.
 No refund or payment of any costs incurred by you will be made by us under these circumstances.

-You must be suitably insured either through us or with another insurer offering at least equivalent cover before you travel.
-We will add the cost of our insurance to your invoice unless you provide details of your insurer.
+You must be suitably insured either through us or with another insurer offering at least equivalent cover before you travel on any Titan holiday outside of the UK.
 You accept full responsibility for ensuring that all members of the named party comply with the terms and conditions of the travel insurance policy purchased.
+Titan has the right to decline your travel should you not be suitably insured.
 Should you while on holiday choose to take part in any activity (e.g. hang gliding, hot air ballooning, white-water rafting, etc.) which can be deemed as being of a hazardous nature, it is essential to ensure that cover is provided under the terms of your travel insurance.
 The organisers of some adventure activities that you may choose to take part in whilst on holiday may request you to sign a waiver of their liability for risks involved.
 We must draw your attention to the fact that by signing such a document you may well lose any rights to claim for damages in respect of death, injury, or loss of or damage to property even if negligence on the part of the activity organiser is proven to have occurred.

 Tour managers and local representatives are instructed not to act as agents in booking any alternative activities other than those approved by us.
 Any assistance they may offer at your request does not imply they have acted as an agent or that these activities have been approved and are offered for sale by the company.